Philosophy A level AQA for Year 13

 - Week 2: Monday 5 – Friday 9 April

 - Week 3: Monday 12 – Friday 16 April

-This course is for A level Year 13 students only.
+This course is board-specific for the AQA A level Philosophy specification (7172) and is for A Level Year 13 students only.

 - Perception as a source of knowledge: Direct realism, indirect realism and Berkeley’s idealism.

 - Reason as a source of knowledge: Innatism; The intuition and deduction thesis.
 Empiricist responses

 - The limits of knowledge: Particular nature of philosophical scepticism; the role/function of